braboj/tutorial-git/tutorial.md

     $ git pull

+## Git Index

 ## Git Objects
 _______________________________________________________________________________

 https://git-scm.com/book/en/v2/Git-Internals-Git-Objects

-Git uses the SHA-1 hash of content to create references to commits, trees and blobs.
+Git uses the SHA-1 hash of content to create references to commit, trees and blobs.

 ### Commit object
 Store the metadata about a commit, such as the parent, the author, timestamps and references to the file tree of this commit.

 ### Tree object
 A collection of references to either child trees or blob objects.